 - Section I – Background information on the Anytime Fitness franchise opportunity, including relevant news updates

-- 2019 average, median, lowest, and highest monthly membership fees, pay-per-visit revenues, personal training revenue, and total revenue for the 647 Anytime Fitness centers that had (i) operated the entire year and (ii) implemented the Training Suite to the point that they had an average of at least $1,500 per month each month in revenues during the year from the program
+- 2020 average monthly membership fees, pay-per-visit revenues, personal training revenue, and total revenue for the 1,326 Anytime Fitness centers that had (i) operated for at least 180 days during 2020, and (ii) mandatorily implemented the Training Suite

 Section I – Background Information

 22 Things You Need to Know About the Anytime Fitness Franchise